kidist-amde/Space-Time-Cube-visualization/README.md

 jupyter notebook
 ```
 * Step 3: A browser will pop up with a notebook.
 If the browser is not press a link on the cmd which has "htts://localhost:" in it.
 This will open a notebook on a browser.
-* Step 4: Now each cell can be run by pressing "SHiFT + ENTER" on your machine
+* Step 4: Now each cell can be run by pressing "SHIFT + ENTER" on your machine
 ## Refrences
 1. Kraak, M. J. (2003, August).
 The space-time cube revisited from a geovisualization perspective.
 In Proc.
 21st International Cartographic Conference (pp. 1988-1996).
 Citeseer.
 2. Kraak, M. J. (2008).
 Geovisualization and time–new opportunities for the space-time cube.
 Geographic visualization: concepts, tools, and applications, 293-306.